NU-CEM/Group_wiki/how_to_TDEP.md

 ```
 mpirun -n 4 lineshape -qg 3 3 3 --temperature 100
 ```
 This will generate the lineshape at the Gamma point and 100K.
-Use this [script]() to plot the data to get something like the following:
+Use this [script]() to plot the data to get something like the following.
+(These are results from an RP phase at 100K.
+Note the nice imaginary modes 😄)
 <img width="597" alt="lineshape_100K" src="https://github.com/NU-CEM/Group_wiki/assets/49740967/b84a22cb-e29c-4170-a105-d4cc63dd8726">

 # Raman